Operation Sportpalast: Assessments

-Operation Sportpalast also demonstrated the threat which the German warships in Norway posed to the Arctic convoys, and it was also decided that the Home Fleet would cover them all in the future.
+Sportpalast also demonstrated the threat which the German warships in Norway posed to the Arctic convoys and it was decided that the Home Fleet must cover all of the them.
 This prevented ships being transferred from the fleet to other theatres of the war.
-Pound was so concerned about the risk of Tirpitz attacking an Arctic convoy that he sought Churchill's agreement to not dispatch any of them during the period of summer in which there would be almost continuous daylight in the Arctic.
-The Prime Minister did not agree.
-In contrast, Tovey believed that the Germans would be cautious with how Tirpitz was used as a result of their experiences during Operation Sportpalast.
+Pound was so concerned about the risk of Tirpitz attacking an Arctic convoy that he sought Churchill's agreement to not dispatch any of them during the period of summer in which there would be almost continuous daylight in the Arctic but the Prime Minister did not agree.
+Tovey believed that the Germans would be cautious with how Tirpitz was used as a result of their experiences during Sportpalast.
 He expected that they would not assign her to attack convoys while they were passing through the Barents Sea.

-The Germans were chastised by Operation Sportpalast.
-Both Ciliax and Raeder believed that good luck was the only reason that Tirpitz had escaped damage or destruction.
-As a result, Raeder and Hitler decided to only dispatch the battleship against convoys again if victory was considered certain.
-Hitler also directed that she could only be used to attack convoys if it was first confirmed that no aircraft carriers were present.
-Tirpitz was thereafter mainly held in reserve to attack Allied forces that attempted to make a landing in Norway.
-The other warships, as well as submarines and aircraft, were used against the convoys.
-As a result, the Allies had no opportunities to attack Tirpitz at sea after Operation Sportpalast.
-RAF heavy bombers made further attacks against the battleship at Trondheim on 31 March and 28 and 29 April 1942, but did not inflict any damage.
+The Germans were chastened by Sportpalast.
+Ciliax and Raeder believed that luck was the only reason that Tirpitz had escaped damage or destruction.
+Raeder and Hitler decided only to dispatch the battleship against convoys if victory was considered certain.
+Hitler also directed that Tirpitz could only be used to attack convoys if it was first confirmed that no aircraft carriers were present.
+Tirpitz was thereafter mainly held in reserve to attack Allied forces that attempted to land in Norway.
+The other warships, submarines and aircraft, were used against the convoys.
+The Allies had no opportunities to attack Tirpitz at sea after Sportpalast.
+RAF heavy bombers made further attacks against the battleship at Trondheim on 31 March and 28 and 29 April 1942 but did not inflict any damage.

 Subsequent operations

+Operation Rösselsprung

-In June 1942 Raeder decided to dispatch Tirpitz and three heavy cruisers against the next Arctic convoy in Operation Rösselsprung.
-This force sailed on 2 July after Convoy PQ 17 was detected bound for the Soviet Union, and put in at Altafjord in the far north of Norway on 4 July to await Hitler's permission to attack.
+In June 1942 Raeder dispatched Tirpitz and three heavy cruisers against the next Arctic convoy in Operation Rösselsprung.
+This force sailed on 2 July after Convoy PQ 17, bound for the Soviet Union, was detected and put in at Altafjord in the far north of Norway on 4 July, to await Hitler's permission to attack.
 After learning that Tirpitz had sailed, Pound ordered the convoy to scatter and its escort to withdraw on the evening of 4 July.
-Tovey strongly disagreed with this decision.
-Many losses from German submarines and aircraft were incurred.
-The battleship departed Altafjord on 5 July to attack the convoy but was recalled by Raeder that night after it was learned that Victorious was at sea.
+Tovey strongly disagreed with this decision and many losses from German submarines and aircraft were suffered.
+The battleship departed Altafjord on 5 July to attack the convoy but was recalled by Raeder that night, after it was learned that Victorious was at sea.

+Operation Source

 Allied forces attacked Tirpitz at her anchorages in Norway during 1943 and 1944.
-The battleship was badly damaged on 22 September 1943 during Operation Source which used midget submarines, and was never fully operational again.
-The Fleet Air Arm inflicted further damage during Operation Tungsten on 3 April 1944, but several later carrier attacks failed due to bad weather and the shortcomings of British naval aircraft.
-RAF heavy bombers crippled Tirpitz on 15 September 1944 during Operation Paravane, and in Operation Catechism sank her with considerable loss of life on 12 November that year.
+The battleship was badly damaged by midget submarines on 22 September 1943 during the operation and was never fully operational again.
+The Fleet Air Arm inflicted damage during Operation Tungsten on 3 April 1944 but several later carrier attacks failed due to bad weather and the shortcomings of British naval aircraft.
+RAF heavy bombers crippled Tirpitz on 15 September 1944 during Operation Paravane and in Operation Catechism sank her with considerable loss of life on 12 November that year.